Home

 In fact, it wasn't until the early 20th century (and after embalming was popularized in WWI, for soldiers being returned home for burial) that dead bodies were customarily moved into funeral homes shortly after death.
 Until then (and for tens of thousands of years of our species' history beforehand), most post-deathcare was done at home — perhaps with the assistance of a local doctor or midwife; but in any case, with the help of those in one's community who had experience dealing with dead bodies.

 Practically, caring for a dead body itself is not that different from caring for the same person while they were dying — and in fact, often much simpler (see Basics on Post-death Care At Home PDF below, as well as Caitlin Doughty's "Ask a Mortician" video "Are Dead Bodies Dangerous?").
-Especially if the death journeyer had dementia, or another condition that prevented them from doing any of their own care, it is likely that the family caregiver has been doing equally extensive and intimate care for them (e.g. cleaning private parts) to what is required by post-death care.
+Especially if the Death Journeyer had dementia, or another condition that prevented them from doing any of their own care, it is likely that the family caregiver has been doing equally extensive and intimate care for them (e.g. cleaning private parts) to what is required by post-death care.

 Given all of the above, it is quite possible for family members, or a group of friends, to do all of the post-death care — whether the death journeyer has died at home, or in a hospital or residential care facility — with or without the support of a DWENA practitioner.
 Today her greatest wish is that "dying might become a community event again.... it would be good to see it become a natural part of daily life."
 [From "The silence of the dying" Sunday Times (PDF article), on Sara Douglass nurse and fantasy-writer — on dying from ovarian cancer.]